adinpilavdzija/atlantbh-devops-internship/14-dev-qa-collab/README.md

 QA intern needs ability to deploy application to local environment for the purposes of testing.
 This application is from DEV intern.

 Task:
-- Sync with DEV intern with details how application works
+- `Sync` with DEV intern with details how application works
-- Setup Dockerfiles for FE & BE application -> [Dockerfile.backend](./Dockerfile.backend), [Dockerfile.frontend](./Dockerfile.frontend)
+- Setup `Dockerfiles` for FE & BE application -> [Dockerfile.backend](./Dockerfile.backend), [Dockerfile.frontend](./Dockerfile.frontend)
-- Prepare docker-compose.yaml for easier deployment -> [docker-compose.yml](./docker-compose.yml)
+- Prepare `docker-compose.yml` for easier deployment -> [docker-compose.yml](./docker-compose.yml)

 ## Setup local environments and database

-Cloned Developer's app from https://github.com/EmirKapic/AuctionApp.
+Cloned Developer's app from `https://github.com/EmirKapic/AuctionApp`.
 I engaged in a synchronous meeting with both the developer and QA to gain a comprehensive understanding of the details involved in the functioning of the app.
-The developer provided me with the essential secrets and environment variables ([application.yml] and [.env] (for the root of frontend directory)) required for the project, as well as the commands needed to build the backend and frontend components locally, ensuring a smooth and efficient development process.
+The developer provided me with the essential secrets and environment variables (`application.yml` and `.env` (for the root of frontend directory)) required for the project, as well as the commands needed to build the backend and frontend components locally, ensuring a smooth and efficient development process.

 ```bash
 #backend